Putin ordered novichok poisonings in show of ‘Russian power’, inquiry finds

 The inquiry laid the blame for the attack on the Russian president, saying he was “morally responsible” for the death of Dawn Sturgess, an innocent bystander who died after being exposed to the chemical weapon after it was left in a discarded perfume bottle in Amesbury, Wiltshire, in July 2018.

-Her death came four months after the attempted murder of Mr Skripal, a former spy, his daughter Yulia and then-police officer Nick Bailey, who were all harmed when members of a Russian GRU military intelligence squad smeared the nerve agent on Mr Skripal’s door handle.
+Her death came four months after the attempted murder of Mr Skripal, a former spy, along with his daughter, Yulia, and a police officer, Nick Bailey, who were all harmed when members of a Russian GRU military intelligence squad smeared the nerve agent on Mr Skripal’s door handle.

-Retired Supreme Court judge Lord Hughes of Ombersley, who carried out the review into Ms Sturgess’ death, found the attempted assassination of Mr Skripal “must have been authorised at the highest level, by President Putin” and that the GRU agents were “acting on instructions” when they carried out the attack.
+Retired Supreme Court judge Anthony Hughes, who carried out the review into Sturgess’s death, found that the attempted assassination of Mr Skripal “must have been authorised at the highest level, by President Putin”, and that the GRU agents were “acting on instructions” when they carried out the attack.

 He said: “It is clear that this attack showed considerable determination and was expected to stand as a public demonstration of Russian power.”

-After the report was released, foreign secretary Yvette Cooper warned that Putin and his agents are “an active threat to Britain’s citizens, our security and our prosperity.”
+After the report was released, foreign secretary Yvette Cooper warned that Putin and his agents represent “an active threat to Britain’s citizens, our security and our prosperity”.

-The GRU has now been sanctioned in its entirety by the UK government - measures which also hit 11 people linked to state-sponsored hostile activity, while the Russian ambassador has been summoned to the Foreign Office.
+The GRU has now been sanctioned in its entirety by the UK government – with action also taken against 11 people linked to state-sponsored hostile activity – while the Russian ambassador has been summoned to the Foreign Office.

-The report’s publication comes as hopes for a US-brokered peace deal in Ukraine fade, an illegal invasion which was launched four years after the novichok attacks.
+The report’s publication comes as hopes fade for a US-brokered peace deal in Ukraine, the illegal invasion of which was launched four years after the novichok attacks.

-Former prime minister Theresa May said the report shows Britain is under “constant threat from Russian espionage”, saying the government must “continue to stand firm in the face of Russian aggression.”
+Former prime minister Theresa May said the report shows that Britain is under “constant threat from Russian espionage”, adding that the government must “continue to stand firm in the face of Russian aggression”.

 “The Russians released a chemical weapon onto the streets of the UK, recklessly endangering lives and murdering Dawn Sturgess.
 The Dawn Sturgess Inquiry report shows it is vital that we continue to stand firm in the face of Russian aggression.”

-It also argued that the Kremlin would have accepted that the “astonishingly reckless” attack would have been attributed to Russia.
+It also argued that the Kremlin would have accepted that the “astonishingly reckless” attack would be attributed to Russia.

-"Notwithstanding the fact that the attack constituted a significant geopolitical risk, a public demonstration of Russian state power for both international and domestic impact is, I conclude, the most likely analysis of what occurred”, the report adds.
+“Notwithstanding the fact that the attack constituted a significant geopolitical risk, a public demonstration of Russian state power for both international and domestic impact is, I conclude, the most likely analysis of what occurred,” the report said.

-Lord Hughes’ inquiry, which cost £8.3 million, avoided major criticism of the British state in its handling of Mr Skripal, arguing it was not reasonable to provide him with an entirely new identity in order to prevent an attack on him.
+Lord Hughes’s inquiry, which cost £8.3m, avoided major criticism of the British state for its handling of Mr Skripal, arguing that it would not have been reasonable to provide him with an entirely new identity in order to prevent an attack on him.

-While Michael Mansfield KC, the barrister for Ms Sturgess’ family, suggested that the security services should have created an entirely new identity for Mr Skripal in order to protect him from attack, the inquiry concludes such a move would have only been reasonable “if the risk to him of assassination on UK soil stood at a high level, and it did not.”
+While Michael Mansfield KC, the barrister for Sturgess’s family, suggested that the Security Service should have created an entirely new identity for Mr Skripal in order to protect him from attack, the inquiry concluded that this would only have been reasonable “if the risk to him of assassination on UK soil stood at a high level, and it did not”.

-But the family of Ms Sturgess expressed "real concern" over the lack of recommendations in the report, saying it has left them with a "number of unanswered questions".
+But Sturgess’s family expressed “real concern” over the lack of recommendations in the report, saying it had left them with a “number of unanswered questions”.

 They added: “Today’s report has left us with some answers but also a number of unanswered questions.
 We have always wanted to ensure that what happened to Dawn will not happen to others; that lessons should be learned; and that meaningful changes should be made.

-"The report today contains no recommendations.
+“The report today contains no recommendations.
 That is a matter of real concern.
-There should, there must, be reflection sand real change."
+There should, there must, be reflection and real change.”

-A further three GRU officers were designated for orchestrating plots elsewhere in Europe, including planning a terror attack on Ukrainian supermarkets.
+A further three GRU officers were sanctioned for orchestrating plots elsewhere in Europe, including plans for a terror attack on Ukrainian supermarkets.

-In a statement, the prime minister said the findings of the report are a “grave reminder of the Kremlin’s disregard for innocent lives”.
+In a statement, Sir Keir Starmer said the findings of the report were a “grave reminder of the Kremlin’s disregard for innocent lives”.

-The inquiry heard the Skripals fell ill on the afternoon of March 4 2018 after eating lunch at a branch of Zizzi in Salisbury.
-They were showing symptoms consistent with both nerve agent poisoning or organophosphate poisoning and an opiate overdose.
+The inquiry heard that the Skripals fell ill on the afternoon of 4 March 2018 after eating lunch at a branch of Zizzi in Salisbury.
+They were showing symptoms consistent with either nerve agent or organophosphate poisoning or an opiate overdose.

 Paramedics treated Mr Skripal with an anti-opioid drug, which had no effect.
-Addressing the medical care Ms Sturgess received, Lord Hughes said no treatment “could in fact have saved her life”.
+Addressing the medical care Sturgess received, Lord Hughes said that there was no treatment that “could in fact have saved her life”.

-The inquiry previously heard 87 people were admitted to A&E after the Novichok was discarded in a Nina Ricci perfume bottle.
+The inquiry previously heard that 87 people were admitted to A&E after the novichok was discarded in a Nina Ricci perfume bottle.

 Russia has previously denied any involvement in the attack on the Skripals.